Compassionate Leave

 Introduce Compassionate Leave for all Workers

-Bereavement leave is currently only available to parents following the death of a child under the age of 18.
-The intention is to extend the existing legislation and make Compassionate Leave a day one right for all workers.
+Compassionate Leave is currently only available to parents following the death of a child under the age of 18 or after experiencing a stillbirth after 24 weeks of pregnancy.
+The intention is to remove parental from the existing legislation and make Compassionate Leave a day one right for all workers who experience the death of a family member.

 Updates